KacperOdzimek/Arbor/documentation/design_reference.md

 };
 ```

-> Note: Instances can nest: an instanced node inside an already-instanced subtree reads from *its own* instance struct, so a row of slots can offer each slot its own `inventory_slot_data` out of a larger `inventory_row_data`.
+> Instances can nest: an instanced node inside an already-instanced subtree
+> reads from *its own* instance struct, so a row of slots can offer each
+> slot its own `inventory_slot_data` out of a larger `inventory_row_data`.

 Because `arb_indirect_type` can also be instanced, a prefab can even expose
 a "slot" for the caller's own children: